Autism

 This is exactly what made Annabel so hard to identify at school.
 She was holding it together in the classroom.
 The cost of that — the emotional dysregulation, the sensory distress, the complete inability to tolerate transitions, clothes, food — was almost entirely invisible to everyone except us.

-Research with adolescent autistic girls confirms that camouflaging varied significantly by context, with girls reporting far less need to camouflage at home: "at home I can be myself."
-The same girls reported camouflaging in all school settings.
+Research with adolescent autistic girls confirms this: camouflaging varied significantly by context, with girls reporting far less need at home — "at home I can be myself" — and camouflaging across all school settings.

-The problem is that masking is exhausting, and the persistent effort to monitor and adjust one's behaviour in social settings can lead to exhaustion, anxiety, depression, and difficulties forming an authentic sense of self.
+Masking is exhausting, and sustained over years it leads to anxiety, depression, and difficulties forming an authentic sense of self.
 For girls who aren't diagnosed, that cost is paid for years or decades without any explanation or support.

 What female autistic signs actually look like

-Because the textbook presentation of autism was developed largely from studies of boys, the signs that tend to flag a girl as autistic can look quite different.
-This isn't a clean list — every autistic person is different — but these are the patterns researchers and clinicians are increasingly identifying as part of what's sometimes called the female autism phenotype.
+Because the textbook presentation of autism was developed largely from studies of boys, the signs that flag a girl as autistic can look quite different.
+Every autistic person is different, but these are the patterns researchers and clinicians are increasingly identifying as part of the female autism phenotype.

 Social differences that can be easy to miss: